 Transfer Weight.
 Transfer your weight from the back foot to the front foot when shooting.
 This results in a harder shot because it incorporates your entire body (legs most importantly) instead of just your upper body.

 Developing A Quick Release.
 Practice getting off your shots as quick as possible.
 One-time shots are very effective and can be easily practiced with the Pass Maser.

 Shoot Hard.
 Always shoot as hard as you can (using good form) everytime you shoot the puck.
-Use the Demon Hot Radar Puck to monitor your shooting speed.
+Use a shooting tarp to catch those great shots while working on accuracy.

 Hit the net.
 Always put the puck on the net because missing is a missed opportunity for you and your teammates.
 Practice shooting on an official size net such as the Hockey Goal, Backstop & Corner Target Kit to improve your shots on goal percentage.